irvingmontero/irvingmontero/README.md

 ## Hola :octocat:
-- 👋 Hi, I’m @irvingmontero
+- 👋 I'm @irvingmontero
-- 👀 I’m interested in economics and international trade data analysis
+- 👀 I'm interested in economics and international trade data analysis
-- 🌱 I’m currently learning MATLAB, R and Python
+- 🌱 I'm currently learning MATLAB, R and Python
-- 💞️ I’m looking to collaborate on data analysis and data viz
+- 💞️ I'm looking to collaborate on data analysis and data viz
 - 📫 How to reach me irving.monterocg@gmail.com

 <!---